©Annabel Rainbow

 About Annabel

-My art quilts are not really decorative pieces – they are narratives stitched into fabric, each one telling a story that reflects broader social themes.
-I aim to draw on the long history of textile arts, often associated with women’s work, to reveal ideas relating to gender, work, inequality, female oppression, and prejudice in all forms to all people.
+The more I make, the more I realise that my quilts aren’t really for decoration—they’re stories, stitched into fabric, each one weaving broader social themes.
+I draw on the rich history of textile arts, especially its roots in women’s work, to explore topics like gender, work, inequality, and prejudice in all forms to all people.

-Looking ahead, I hope to continue expanding the reach of my art quilts, both geographically and thematically.
-I hope to bring my work to a broader audience, challenging perceptions and trying to inspire through the powerful mediums of paint, fabric, and thread.
-I hope my future work will address a wider range of social issues and reach new audiences, creating a platform for dialogue and reflection, perhaps pushing the boundaries art quilting.
+Looking ahead, I hope to expand the reach of my quilts, both geographically and thematically.
+I’d love to challenge perceptions and inspire people with powerful quilts.
+My future work will probably continue to address a range of social issues, creating space for dialogue and reflection, and pushing the boundaries of art quilting.

-I hope to continue evolving as an artist and explore new techniques and ideas, recording the times I live in and the people that surround me.
+I also want to keep growing as an artist, experimenting with new techniques and ideas that reflect the times and the people around me.

 Annabel’s website